8 tips for nailing an online job interview

 If you want a taste of nature, you are in luck!
 Latvia is a very green country that offers many stunning landscapes and interesting activities.
 You can find many parks where you can spend your days off, but if you want to take it one step further, go to The Kemeri National Park, situated 1-hour train ride from Riga.
 This park is special for its great biological diversity and has wooden paths leading through pine trees and several lakes.
 We recommend The Great Kemeri Bog Boardwalk, a popular place among the photographers of sunrise and sunset scenes in Latvia, regardless of the season or weather.

 Another exciting location is Seaside Park in Liepaja.
-This is a three-kilometer wooded park, home to over 140 imported and local species of trees.
+This is a three-kilometre wooded park, home to over 140 imported and local species of trees.
 Aside from being in nature, you can also enjoy swimming, playing mini-golf, tennis, trampoline, and go-kart when the weather allows it.
 And, if you have some time left on the same day, the “Ventas Rumba”, Europe’s widest waterfall, is just one hour away.

 From July to August, the warmest months in Latvia, you can go for a nice swim at Cape Kolka, one of the longest sand beaches in all of Europe.
 On this picturesque beach, where the Baltic Sea meets the Gulf of Riga, you can climb the observation tower or taste smoked fish made by local fishermen.

 As said, the population of Latvia is hugely made up of expats.
-This means, it’s easy to find people that are on the same journey as you and share your experiences.
+This means it’s easy to find people that are on the same journey as you and share your experiences.
 One way to connect with other expats is to join Facebook groups such as Expats in Latvia.
 Via sites like Internations, you can also connect with other expats and find events and other activities to join.

 Although the official language is Latvian, many people also speak Russian or English as their second language.
 As an expat, it can be helpful to learn some basic Latvian, and the locals will appreciate it.
 Here are some phrases to begin with: